vapor/docs/3.0/docs/concepts/services.md

 Services are registered to a blueprint before the [`Application`](../getting-started/application.md) is initialized.
 Together they make up the blueprint that Containers use to create an individual Service.

+### Environment

+Environments indicate the type of deployment/situation in which an application is ran.
+Environments can be used to change database credentials or API tokens per environment.
+Development environments often have more debugging features and don't impact real life.
+A credit card transaction in development is often faked.

 ## Registering

 Services are registered as a concrete (singleton) type or factories.
 Singleton types should be a struct, but can be a class.